 Drugstores were housed in this building from 1857 until 1996, when Brown's Pharmacy closed (it now houses commercial offices, 60 N. Main St) -- see drugstore and mortar-and-pestle photos.

-The J. F. Crawford Building (now housing Davis and Palmer Real Estate) is much like it was in 1883 except for a discordant wooden shake-shingle canopy added in 1973.
-It hides the top of the cast iron Corinthian columns.
-Look for the four young women's faces (or are they men's?) faces staring out from the cornice.
+The J. F. Crawford Building (now housing Davis and Palmer Real Estate) is much like it was in 1883 (after a remodel in 2017).
+Look for the four young women's faces staring out from the cornice.
+Or are they men's faces?

 On the photo page, also see a postcard from the early 1900's showing this store (in the lower-right corner).
 This vintage postcard also clearly shows the Light Tower in Central Park.